kura-labs-org/DEPLOY_08_CICD/README.md

         <img style="float: center;" src=/deployment8/task4/13.png width="1000" />
      </h1>
 </html>
-- The image should be named username/image name
+The image should be named username/image name <br>
-- username - The same name of your account username
+Username - The same name of your account username <br>
-- image name - The name that is given to the image, which can be anything
+Image name - The name that is given to the image, which can be anything <br>
 <br>

 2. Push the image